birdy1976/t2w/readme.txt

 === T2W ===
 Contributors: birdy1976
-Tags: automatic, aggregator, import, feed, feeds, post, posts, publish, tweet, tweets, twitter, rss Requires at least: 3.1
+Tags: automatic, aggregator, import, json, feed, feeds, post, posts, publish, tweet, tweets, twitter Requires at least: 3.1
-Tested up to: 3.4
+Tested up to: 3.5
-Stable tag: 0.1
+Stable tag: 0.2

-T2W (twitter2wordpress) posts tweets of a public Twitter account automatically to your WordPress blog.
+T2W (twitter2wordpress) posts tweets of a public Twitter account automatically to a WordPress blog.

 == Description ==

-T2W (twitter2wordpress) posts tweets of a public Twitter account automatically to your WordPress blog.
+T2W (twitter2wordpress) posts tweets of a public Twitter account automatically to a WordPress blog.

 == Installation ==

+1. Log in to https://dev.twitter.com/ and create a new application to get your consumer key and secret
+2. Get your copy of T2W and modify the file <oauth.php> with the consumer key and secret from Twitter
-1. Install T2W either via the WordPress.org plugin directory, or by uploading the files to your server
+3. Install T2W by uploading the files to your server
-2. After activating, you will have to visit the settings page in order to enter your Twitter username
+4. After activating, you will have to visit the settings page in order to enter your Twitter username
-3. That's it for you!
+5. That's it for you!
 From now on Tweets will be posted (almost) magically every hour to your blog B)

 == Frequently Asked Questions ==